princesinha24/social_net/README.md

-to run server put npm run div
+to run server put npm run dev
 and to run client cd client
 npm start